RV2574/Bubble-Game/README.md

+Here's an attractive and concise version:

+Bubble Game
-Bubble Game is an interactive web game where players aim to score points by clicking on bubbles that match a target number.
-It offers a vibrant and responsive design suitable for various devices.
+An interactive web game where players score points by clicking bubbles that match a target number.
+It features a vibrant, responsive design suitable for all devices.

 Features

-Dynamic Gameplay: Bubbles with random numbers appear on screen.
+Dynamic Gameplay: Bubbles with random numbers appear.

-Score Tracking: Increase your score by 10 points for each correct click.
+Score Tracking: Gain 10 points per correct click.

-Timer: Countdown timer adds a challenge to score as high as possible before time runs out.
+Timer: A countdown timer challenges you to score before time runs out.

-Responsive Design: Optimized for both desktop and mobile screens.
+Responsive Design: Optimized for desktop and mobile.

-Interactive Design: Hover and click effects enhance user experience.
+Interactive Effects: Hover and click animations enhance the experience.

 How to Play

-Start the Game: Click the "START" button to begin.
+1. Start the Game: Click "START" to begin.

-Match the Number: Click on bubbles that display the same number as the target.
+2. Match the Number: Click bubbles matching the target.

-Score Points: Each correct click adds 10 points to your score.
+3. Score Points: Earn 10 points for each correct click.

-Watch the Timer: The game ends when the timer hits zero.
+4. Watch the Timer: Game ends when time runs out.

-Play Again: Click "START" to restart and try for a higher score.
+5. Play Again: Click "START" to try for a higher score.

 Installation

-Clone the Repository:
+1. Clone the Repository:
-bash
-Copy code

 git clone https://github.com/RV2574/Bubble-Game

-Navigate to the Directory:
+2. Navigate to the Directory:
-bash
-Copy code

 cd bubble-game

-Open index.html in a web browser to play the game.
+3. Open index.html in a browser to play.

 Technologies Used

-HTML: Structure of the game.
+HTML: Game structure.

 CSS: Styling and layout.

-JavaScript: Game logic and interactivity.
+JavaScript: Logic and interactivity.

 Contributing

-Contributions are welcome!
-Fork the repository and create a pull request with your improvements.
+Fork the repo and submit a pull request with your improvements.